Azerbaijan's Defense Ministry makes statement on situation at line of contact

 By Trend

-A comparatively quiet situation was observed on the line of contact of the Armenian and Azerbaijani troops throughout July 11, Trend reports referring to Defense Ministry of Azerbaijan.
+A comparatively quiet situation was observed on the line of contact of the Armenian and Azerbaijani troops throughout the day, Trend reports referring to Defense Ministry of Azerbaijan.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.